-The University of Santo Tomas paid tribute to forty-five (45) faculty retirees last May 8, in a testimonial at the Grand Ballroom of the Buenaventura G. Paredes, O.P.
+The University of Santo Tomas paid tribute to forty-five (45) faculty retirees on May 8, 2019, in a testimonial at the Grand Ballroom of the Buenaventura G. Paredes, O.P.
 Building.

 Nothing but gratitude

 In his response, Prof. Ricardo Agbayani, MD, the first Dean of the old Institute of Physical Therapy, said that retirement is a “wonderful feeling of looking forward to a future of more leisure, less pressure from duties and responsibilities, and getting around to the many things I always said ‘I will do it someday.’
 But I also feel a tinge of sadness leaving behind what has been such an important part of my life, the University of Santo Tomas.”

 Agbayani heaped praises on the University, saying “I have been blessed.
 I have received graces.
 I was given so many opportunities in my whole life in this University.
 I had spent practically all my life in this University, my home for the past 48 years.”